joshua-naisbitt/hawk_parser/README.md

  *  Rule 17: COMP      ---> ( OPERAND = OPERAND ) | ( OPERAND <> OPERAND ) | ( OPERAND > OPERAND ) | ( OPERAND < OPERAND )
  *  Rule 18: TYPE      ---> int | float | double

+In addition to parsing the input programs, the recursive parser generates errors when encountered and exits with the exit code of the violated grammar rule.

 ## Configuring options:
  * The `Lexer.java` file has a `lexerOutput` boolean (by default set to false) to optionally show outputs from the lexical analyzer.
  * The `Parser.java` file has `fullOutput` and `exitOutput` booleans (both by default set to false) to optionally output the recursive procedure exit points and additional output context.